daniel-kun/cryptography-primer.info/docs/hash_sign_mac.md

 A hash basically "reduces" an arbitrary large message into a fixed size digest in a non-reversible way.
 In particular, a hash function aims to do this in a way that possible _collisions_ are as unlikely as possible.
 Nowadays, when you say "hash function", you usually mean cryptographic hash functions.
 There are non-cryptographic hash functions[^1], too (but some even refuse to call those hash functions): Most notably CRC[^2] (cyclic redundancy check), which is often used to verify that data has not been (unintentionally) corrupted during transport.

-But even cryptographic hash functions can be used for non-cryptographic and also cryptographic use cases:
+But even cryptographic hash functions can be used for non-cryptographic as well as cryptographic use cases:

 ### Non-Cryptographic use-cases for hash functions